gnfisher/happy_plant/readme.md

     * < 30s over sunning (health penalty)
     * every complete segment of 60s under sunning (health penalty)

+### ISSUES

+  - The way we discount health for > 30 seconds is problematic and leads to bad calculations (not caught by tests, should make test to catch scenario and fix).
+  -

 A plant dies when its health goes below 0.

 A plant grows when its health grows above 10.